How to Fix iPhone Flashlight Greyed Out? 10 Ways!

 - If you've been using your iPhone for a long time, it's possible that it's developed some bugs.

 The first step in resolving this is to launch the Settings app and choose the Control Center option.
-After that, go to Customize Controls and uncheck the Torch checkbox.
-To save your changes and return to the customization screen, tap Back.
-Return the Torch feature to the More Controls list now.
-To add a feature to the Include list, tap the green "+" symbol.
+Find the Flashlight under More Controls.
+To add the Flashlight feature to the Include list, tap the green "+" symbol.
 Place the label in the correct location by dragging and dropping it.
+And then, you will see the Flashlight icon under the Control Center.
 Check to check whether the Flashlight icon is still greyed out in the Control Center.
 If this does not work then try out the following solutions.

 Solution 1: Close Instagram or any other app that uses the camera

 When you attempt to activate your iPhone flashlight by swiping up to reach the command center, the flashlight emblem is occasionally greyed out.
 When you attempt to switch on the flashlight while using an app that has access to your camera, this occurs.
 If you're surfing Instagram and then swipe up to see the flashlight symbol, you'll see that it's greyed out since iOS won't allow you turn it on while an app has access to your camera.
 Simply shut the Instagram app, or any other camera app you're presently using, to utilize your flashlight.

 Solution 2: Quit the Camera App

 When you attempt to utilize the flashlight function while using the Camera app, it may create an issue.
 This is due to the fact that both require the camera's flash, which cannot be utilized at the same time.
 Simply slide up from the Home screen, select the Camera app, then swipe up on it to dismiss it if you have an iPhone X, iPhone 11, or later model.